-The Assisi Junnebei has the symbol of The Vine.
-St Francis of Assisi, after whom the Junnebei is named, collected many followers and founded the Order of Mendicant Friars or Franciscans.
-Francis was a man of action; he acted quickly because he acted from the heart and he didn't have time to put on a role.
+St Francis of Assisi collected many followers, and founded the Order of Mendicant Friars or Franciscans.
+Francis was a man of action; he acted quickly because he acted from the heart.
 His simplicity of life extended to ideas and deeds.
 He encourages us to express our connection with creation in praising God.